rameenzehraa/qanoon-assist/README.md

 # 🏛️ Qanoon Assist

-A comprehensive lawyer-client platform for Pakistan that connects citizens with verified lawyers, facilitates case management, and provides real-time communication.
+A **prototype** lawyer-client platform for Pakistan that connects citizens with verified lawyers, enables case management, and supports real-time communication.

+> ⚠️ **Important Notice**
+> This project is a **prototype only** and not a production-ready application.
+> **Copying, redistributing, or reusing any part of this project without explicit permission is strictly prohibited.**

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)
 ![Django](https://img.shields.io/badge/Django-5.2.7-green.svg)